-The general partner of the LPF must be either:
+A general partner of an LPF must be one of the following:

-- A natural person who is at least 18 years old. - A Hong Kong private company limited by shares. - A registered non-Hong Kong company. - An LP registered under the Limited Partnerships Ordinance.

-- Another LPF. - A non-Hong Kong LP.
+- A natural person who is at least 18 years old. - A Hong Kong private company limited by shares. - A registered non-Hong Kong company. - An LP registered under the Limited Partnerships Ordinance. - Another LPF. - A non-Hong Kong LP.